Beginners Intensive Writing Short Course

 Topics covered

-- An exploration of styles and a variety writers of literary fiction, with an emphasis on the short story and flash fiction
+- An exploration of styles and a variety of writers of literary fiction, with an emphasis on the short story and flash fiction

 - A discussion of published works of literary fiction